 - Next, enable “automatic recording” by clicking the moveable knob.

-- Finally, enable the setting in the pop-up menu.
+- Finally, allow the setting in the pop-up menu.

-However, If the option is grey, this indicates that the automatic recording feature has been locked for your group or account.
+However, If the option is grey, the automatic recording feature has been locked for your group or account.

 How to Record Zoom Meetings on Mobile Devices

-As a subscriber to this platform, you have the option to record meetings and webinars using the Zoom app on your Android or iOS devices and store the recordings in the cloud instead on your devices.
+As a subscriber to this platform, you can record meetings and webinars using the Zoom app on your Android or iOS devices and store the recordings in the cloud instead on your devices.

-Simply ensure you have the host or co-host authority for the Zoom meeting or that you are a licensed user to use the cloud recording.
+Ensure you have the host or co-host authority for the Zoom meeting or are licensed to use the cloud recording.

 To record zoom Meetings on either your iPhone or Android device, follow the steps provided below: